Ttl/sd-webui-mixed-precision-vae/README.md

 stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 Some Stable Diffusion VAEs generate nans when using half precision format.
-These NANs are caused by values exceeding the half precision floating point range of -65504 to +65504.
-This extension uses single precision for layers that can generate these high values and half precision for the rest of the layers.
-When run in mixed precision VAE uses less VRAM and is faster.
-The difference in the resulting images compared to single precision VAE should be very small.
-This extension does not help with nans produced in the U-Net.
+These nans are caused by values exceeding the half precision floating point range of -65504 to +65504.
+This extension dynamically uses single precision only for layers that exceed the half precision range.
+Compared to using `--no-half-vae` that casts all weights to single precision this saves VRAM and is faster.
+If the VAE does not blow up in half precision then no layers are converted avoiding overhead.
+The difference in the resulting images compared to single precision VAE should be extremely small.

 # Benchmarks

 SDXL model, 1024x1024 image.

-Runtime:
+VAE runtime:
 no-half-vae: 1.8s
 mixed precision: 1.6s

 VAE parameter size:
-fp16: 0.17 GB
+fp16: 0.167 GB
-mixed: 0.21 GB
+mixed: 0.169 GB
-fp32: 0.33 GB
+fp32: 0.335 GB

-Peak VRAM usage (MB):
-no-half-vae: 6814
-mixed precision: 6552

 # Installation